-Skilled maker, robotics engineer and Instructables member “RoboAvatar” has created a new Arduino powered chess playing robot which is powered by an Arduino Uno development Board and triggered by 64 reed switches underneath each square of the board.
+Skilled maker, robotics engineer, and Instructables member “RoboAvatar” has created a new Arduino-powered chess-playing robot.
+This innovative device is powered by an Arduino Uno development board and is triggered by 64 reed switches located underneath each square of the chessboard.
+The robot is designed to bring the classic game of chess into the realm of robotics, providing a unique and interactive experience.

 While playing board games on a computer screen can be entertaining, this experience lacks a certain tangible aspect.
 YouTuber RoboAvatar decided to take things into the third dimension with a chess machine that uses an XYZ gantry system and gripper to move pieces as needed.
 Instead of a vision system, RoboAvatar’s robotic device uses 64 reed switches (one for each square) to tell an Arduino Uno where the magnetized pieces reside.
 The project also features a Mux Shield and a pair of MCP23017 I/O expander chips, providing a total of 93 available pins.